 - 2 Step #2: Choose The Right Platform

 - 3 Step #3: Choose And Register Your Domain Name

 - 4 Step # 4: Choose Your Theme and Build Your Website

 - 5 Where Do I Go From Here?

-Before we start creating a website for your business, it would be helpful for you to write down what you’re wanting to accomplish with your website.
+Before you start creating a website for your business, it’s always a good decision for you to write down what you’re wanting to accomplish with your website.

 For more information on choosing a niche, please read my article “Definition of a Niche“.